Wyatt-Sakowitz/Wyatt-Sakowitz/README.md

 - 👋 Hi, I’m @Wyatt-Sakowitz
 - 👀 I’m interested in learning how to computer code
-- 🌱 I’m currently learning html, css, soon javascri
+- 🌱 I’m currently learning html, css, soon javascript

 <!---
 Wyatt-Sakowitz/Wyatt-Sakowitz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.